Actionable steps & tips for a successful compensation review process

 - If your benefits package still reflects your business values

-Be realistic about long-term financial stability and development
+Be realistic about long-term financial stability & development

 Thinking about long-term development is one of the key elements of a performance review, and the same goes for the compensation review process.
-You know that the market is shifting and trends in compensation are changing, so you have to make decisions that are feasible for your organization’s development.
+The market is shifting, and trends in compensation are changing, so you have to make decisions that are feasible for your organization’s development.

-While your goals and OKRs may be ambitious — and they should be — it’s okay to be practical and cautious in the compensation planning process.
+While your goals and OKRs may (and should) be ambitious, it’s OK to be practical and cautious in the compensation planning process.

 Make pay equity a top priority

-The compensation process steps we’ve outlined above should also help you solidify your commitment to pay equity, and analyzing external and internal compensation data should help you stay objective about whether or not to update your compensation plans for individual employees.
+The compensation process steps we’ve outlined above should also help you solidify your commitment to pay equity.
+Analyzing external and internal compensation data should help you stay objective about whether or not to update your compensation plans for individual employees.

-But if you tie compensation to performance reviews, which you likely do, you need to know how to avoid unconscious bias that can influence the performance element of the review cycle, impacting an employee’s pay — particularly if they belong to an underrepresented group.
+But if you tie compensation to performance reviews, which you likely do, you need to know how to avoid unconscious bias that can influence the performance element of the review cycle and impact an employee’s pay — particularly if they’re part of an underrepresented group.

 If pay equity is a priority for your company, you need to understand how subtle unconscious bias can be.
 For example, you may not be aware of: